eliasthor/lexo-django-guide/README.md

 Quit the server with CONTROL-C.
 ```
 It works!
-This can be verified by opening http://localhost:8000/ in browser
+This can be verified by opening [http://localhost:8000/](http://localhost:8000/) in browser

+Now the terminal window is occupied running the server
+To continue do one of the following
+* Shut down the server by pressing Ctrl-c
+* Open new terminal
+* Split the terminal (which is possible when using tmux which I highly reccomend)

 ## Add stuff to git
 1. Get the latest changes from git and then check the git status (on which branch am I, is there something that needs to be added)